Categories

 4th Grade, J.J.
 Smith (1962-63) – Mr. McGreen’s Class.
 Row 1 (L-R): Mark Myers, Joe Sharp, Billy Kombol, Tom R., Curtis Barber.

-The dreaded D in writing (penmanship), the only one received during my school career.
+The dreaded D in writing (penmanship), the only one I received during my school career.

-That school year ended and another began.
-Again I was blessed with the only male teacher, Mr. Thornburg in 5th grade.
-He too was fresh from college and lived a few blocks away in a garage apartment.
-It was another wonder-filled year pierced by tragedy that November.
-The assassination news came over the intercom that Friday morning with students immediately sent home.
+That school year ended, and another began.
+Again, I was blessed with the only male teacher, Mr. Noel Thornburg, in 5th grade.
+He too, was fresh from college and lived a few blocks away in a garage apartment.
+It was another wonder-filled year, pierced by tragedy that November.
+The assassination news came over the intercom that Friday morning, with students immediately sent home.

 During the 1960 election, Mom supported Nixon while Dad voted for Kennedy.
 Thinking the thoughts of a 10-year-old, I asked her, “Are you glad Kennedy was shot?”
 She sat me down and gently explained, “Of course not.
-Kennedy is our president and after an election, he became my president too.”
+Kennedy is our president, and after the election, he became my president too.”
 I still had a lot to learn.
-A few months later the Beatles hit America.
-I had a crush on a girl who showed me her Beatle cards and told me everything about four guys from Liverpool.
-My affection for that girl never blossomed yet never faded.
+A few months later, the Beatles hit America.
+I had a crush on a girl who showed me her Beatles cards and told me everything about four guys from Liverpool.
+My affection for that beautiful girl never blossomed, yet never faded.

-She had dozens of Beatles cards, which were almost as she was.
+She had dozens of Beatles cards, which were almost as fun to admire as her.

-Mr. McGreen’s signed my 1967 Ka-Te-Kan yearbook in Junior High.
+Mr. McGreen signed my 1967 Ka-Te-Kan yearbook in Junior High.

 7th Grade Football Enumclaw Junior High (Fall 1965) – Mr. McGreen, coach.